jbcodeforce/flink-studies/docs/index.md

 The execution is from one of the training examples, the number of task slot was set to 4, and one job is running.

-Spark is not a true real-time processing while Flink is.
+Spark Streamin is using microbatching which is not a true real-time processing while Flink is.
 Both Flink and Spark support batch processing.

 ## Stateless